mutasim77/tele-consult/README.md

 TeleConsult is deployed on Vercel.
 Check it out here: [TeleConsult Live](https://tele-consult.vercel.app/)

 > [!IMPORTANT]
-> The deployment is currently working well, but there's an ongoing issue with WebSocket (ws) support due to compatibility between my Next.js version and Vercel's infrastructure.
+> The deployment is currently working well, but ~there's an ongoing issue with WebSocket (ws) support due to compatibility between my Next.js version and Vercel's infrastructure~.
 I'll fix it ASAP.
+> ✅ FIXED!

 ## 📸 Preview
 ###  /